polterguy/phosphorusfive/core/p5.webapp/system42/apps/CMS/README.md

 ### The "page-templates" folder

-This folder contains the "skins" for your pages, or "templates" for your page objects.
-Whenever you create a new page in the CMS, you can choose which "template" to use.
+This folder contains the skins, or templates if you wish, for your page objects.
+Whenever you create a new page in the CMS, you can choose which template to use.
 Some templates have menus, some black, others white, others are completely empty, etc.
 Exactly what templates your system has, dependes upon your installation, and how it is modified.

 ### The "startup" folder